abstractmachine/interaction-design-tools/README.md

 ### Fusion 360
 The up-and-coming beheamoth of CAD tool, with a whole suite of functionality that all works together.

+### OpenSCAD
+If you are looking for a creative coding method for generatively designing physical objects using code, try [OpenSCAD](https://openscad.org), "The Programmers Solid 3D CAD Modeller".

 - - -